-- ► Handle full or emptied gas bottles outside the vehicle only with closed regulator tap and attached protective cap. - ► Gas bottles are only to be transported within the designated gas bottle compartment. - ▶ Place the gas bottles in vertical position in the gas bottle compartment. - ► Fasten the gas bottles so that they are unable to turn or tilt. - ► Connect the gas tube to the gas bottle without tension. - ► If the gas bottles are not connected to the gas tube, always place the protective cap on top. - ► Close the regulator tap on the gas bottle before the gas pressure regulator or gas tube are removed from the gas bottle.
+Handle full or emptied gas bottles outside the vehicle only with closed regulator tap and attached protective cap.

+- Gas bottles are only to be transported within the designated gas bottle compartment. - Place the gas bottles in vertical position in the gas bottle compartment. - Fasten the gas bottles so that they are unable to turn or tilt. - Connect the gas tube to the gas bottle without tension. - If the gas bottles are not connected to the gas tube, always place the protective cap on top. - Close the regulator tap on the gas bottle before the gas pressure regulator or gas tube are removed from the gas bottle.

-- ▶ Depending on the connection, unscrew the gas tube from the gas bottle and screw it on the gas bottle again by hand or using an suitable special spanner.
+- Depending on the connection, unscrew the gas tube from the gas bottle and screw it on the gas bottle again by hand or using an suitable special spanner.
 The screw connection on the gas bottle generally has a left-hand thread.
-Do not tighten too firmly. - ▶ Only use special gas pressure regulators with a safety valve designed for vehicle use.
-Other gas pressure regulators are not permitted and cannot meet the demanding requirements. - Use the gas pressure regulator defroster if the temperature falls below 5 °C. - ▶ Use only 11 kg or 5 kg gas bottles.
-(The size of the gas bottles may vary depending on the country.)
-Camping gas bottles with built-in check valve (blue bottle with max.
-2.5 or 3 kg content) can be used in exceptional cases with a safety valve. - ▶ Use the shortest possible tube lengths (150 cm max.) for external gas hottles - ▶ Never block the floor ventilation openings below the gas bottles.
+First hand-tighten, then use the gas bottle spanner from the accessories shop. - Only use special gas pressure regulators with a safety valve designed for vehicle use.
+Other gas pressure regulators are not permitted and cannot meet the demanding requirements. - ▶ Use the gas pressure regulator defroster if the temperature falls below 5 °C. - Use maximum 5 kg gas bottles.
+(The size of the gas bottles may vary depending on the country.) - Never block the floor ventilation openings below the gas bottles.